cibgraphics/CSS-Style-Guide/README.md

 ### Clearing Floats

-There are many ways to clear a float, but this does it in the most efficient way possible.
-Support IE8 and above.
+There are many ways to clear a float, but the following does it in the most efficient way possible.
+Support is IE8 and above.

 ##### CSS